junwatu/automated-content-generation/README.md

 # Automated Content Generation

-This project use OpenAI, Stable Diffusion (Replicate.com), GridDB, and Node.js
+This project use OpenAI, Stable Diffusion (Replicate.com), GridDB, and Node.js.
+Make sure you you have access to OpenAI, Replicate.com as well as GridDB and Node.js already installed in your system.

 ## Run the project